 Surviving plane crash victims may pursue compensation for past and future medical expenses resulting from the crash, lost income, lost future income, pain and suffering and more.

 Surviving heirs may pursue compensation for lost support and services, loss of decedent’s companionship and protection, mental pain and suffering, loss of parental companionship, instruction and guidance, and more.
-As well, the deceased’s estate may pursue compensation for lost earnings, medical and funeral expenses, as per the Florida Wrongful Death Statute.
+As well, the deceased’s estate may pursue compensation for lost earnings, medical and funeral expenses.

 You can reach Personal Injury Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].